opendatasoft/ods-documentation/source/publishing_data/06_configuring_metadata/standard_metadata.rst

       .. admonition:: Note
          :class: note

          Depending on the dataset, some options can be unavailable.

-         * If the dataset is federated, the last modification date can only be set manually.
-         * If there is no data source, the last modification date can only be set manually, or when the metadata have changed.
+If the dataset is federated, or if there is no data source, the last modification date can only be set manually, or when metadata have changed.

 **Regional information**